felle64/Blockchain-Cars/README.md

 ## Features

 - **Decentralized Ownership Management:** Users can add new owners, cars, and change owners securely on the blockchain.
-- **Transaction History:** View the history of ownership changes and transactions.
+- **Transaction History:** View the history of ownership changes.

 ## Technologies Used

-- React
+- React + Vite
+- Tailwind CSS
-- Ethereum (Web3.js, Ethers.js)
+- Ethereum (Ethers.js)
 - Solidity

 ## Getting Started